Yosemite has been a

-We love Bass Lake, which is just outside the southern entrance to the park and we spent many a Thanksgiving weekend at the Pines Lodge on Bass Lake.
+We love Bass Lake, which is just outside the southern entrance to Yosemite National Park and we spent many a Thanksgiving weekend at the Pines Lodge on Bass Lake.
 Each year it would feel a little like returning to home away from home.
 We’ve stayed in lodges, hotels, cabins, houses, wherever we thought it would be the most fun and wherever we could score a traditional Thanksgiving dinner.
 You’d be surprised (well, maybe you wouldn’t) by how many little cafes serve a traditional turkey dinner.

 One year, while visiting Sequoia and King’s Canyon, we were introduced to deep fried turkey.
 It was actually really good!
-But I digress… Yosemite holds a special place in our hearts.
+But I digress… Yosemite National Park holds a special place in our hearts.
 You don’t even have to hike or explore to be enthralled by the beauty of Yosemite, but we have done our share.
 For me, the most memorable was the trail to Vernal Falls.

-“…Vernal Fall (moderate to strenuous; Mist Trail closed in winter, but access available via the John Muir Trail, which may be snowy)Vernal Fall footbridge: 1.6 miles/2.6 km round-trip; 1.5 hours with 400 feet/122 m elevation gain.
+- “…Vernal Fall (moderate to strenuous; Mist Trail closed in winter, but access available via the John Muir Trail, which may be snowy)Vernal Fall footbridge: 1.6 miles/2.6 km round-trip; 1.5 hours with 400 feet/122 m elevation gain.
 Vernal Fall: 3 miles/4.8 km round-trip; 3 hours with 1,000 feet/366 m elevation gain (via Mist Trail)You’ll find an excellent view of Vernal Fall from the footbridge at 0.75 miles (1.3 km).
 Beyond the bridge, at 0.2 miles, the Mist Trail and the John Muir Trail diverge.
 To proceed directly to the top of Vernal Fall, follow the Mist Trail 0.5 mile (0.8 km) up a steep granite stairway of over 600 steps.
 Prepare for slippery footing and a tremendous amount of waterfall spray in spring and early summer.
-This portion of trail is closed in winter due to risk of falling ice and rock…” Read more here: NPS.gov
+This portion of trail is closed in winter due to risk of falling ice and rock…” NPS.gov

-Do you see those words in red?! “over 600 steps” Yes, that’s right, I (we) climbed every single step and I’m fairly certain that is why it is my most memorable hike!
+Do you see those words in bold print? “over 600 steps” Yes, that’s right, I (we) climbed every single step and I’m fairly certain that is why it is my most memorable hike!
 Our son, has returned to Yosemite many times on his own with friends and/or colleagues and he has climbed Half Dome and laid down to look over the ridge.
 I’m glad I wasn’t there to witness that feat because just typing the words makes me swoon a bit.
 As a mother who has a respectful fear of heights, I can’t imagine him doing such a thing, but I also know how thrilled he was to do so.

-All of our Thanksgiving visits to the Sierra Mountains, Yosemite and the CA Gold Country had a profound influence on all of us, it was our annual trek to the mountains to breathe in the clear crisp air while rejuvenating our city worn spirits.
+All of our Thanksgiving visits to the Sierra Mountains, Yosemite and the CA Gold Country had a profound influence on all of us.
+It was our annual trek to the mountains to breathe in the clear crisp air while rejuvenating our city worn spirits.
 Our son’s passion for the environment was heavily influenced by the wonders of Yosemite, and that passion continues today in his work as an environmental attorney.